 Legalixa Law Firm is a globally recognized Turkish family law firm with a long record of excellence and professional leadership in Istanbul, Turkey.
 Our Turkish family lawyers and divorce attorneys are prepared to handle divorce cases, from a simple no-contest divorce proceeding to a complicated divorce with significant property and children.
 Our Turkish divorce lawyers also represent our clients in other family law issues including; contested divorce, uncontested divorce, alimony & compensation, child custody, child support, recognition of foreign divorce decree, and other family law litigation.

-Turkish Family Law & Divorce
+Turkish Family Lawyers & Divorce

+Our Turkish family lawyers and divorce attorneys are ready to assist you during a divorce in Turkey.
 We understand your needs when it comes to family law issues.
 We’re dedicated to helping you make the right decisions, even during difficult and emotional circumstances.
 Our Turkish divorce attorneys give you sound legal advice based upon the law, our experience and the unique facts of your situation.
 Our firm’s family lawyers are devoted exclusively to family law issues including contested divorce, uncontested divorce, alimony & compensation, child custody & support, recognition of foreign divorce decrees, and litigation.

 We represent Turkish or non-Turkish clients in family law litigation including a simple no-contest divorce proceeding to a complicated divorce with significant property and children.
 Our divorce lawyers also represent our clients in other family law issues including; contested divorce, uncontested divorce, alimony & compensation, child custody, child support, recognition of foreign divorce decree, and other family law litigation.